Waters1993/javascript-forkify-webApplication/README.md

 HTML and CSS styling for all elements of the application were provided as a template at the beginning of the project.<br>

 ## Implemented Features
-- **Search**: Users can enter a key word or ingredient in the search bar.
-The results controller will then query the API and render the results to the user.<br><br>
+- **Search**: Users can search a key word or ingredient.
+The results controller queries the API and renders the results to the screen.<br>
-**Pagination**: Results are displayed using pagination to avoid cluttering the view window.
-Initially 10 results are displayed.
-The user can use the pagination buttons to cycle to the next 10 results etc.<br><br>
+- **Pagination**: Results are rendered using pagination.
+Each page renders 10 new recipes from the search results.<br>
-**Recipe View**: A selected recipe will be opened in the recipe view window.
-This displays further information on the recipe including ingredients and an example image along with the link to the original recipe.<br><br>
+- **Recipe View**: Displays additonal recipe information such as ingredients, an example image, and the link to the original recipe.<br><br>
-**Update servings**: The serving size for each recipe can be adjusted by the user.
-This will update the required quantites for each ingredient.<br><br>
+- **Update servings**: Automatically updates the required quantites for each ingredient when serving size is adjusted by the user.<br>
-**Bookmarking**: Each recipe will be displayed with a button to allow the recipe to be bookmarked by the user.
-This recipe will then be stored for the user and can be accessed through the bookmarks tab on the application navbar.
-Bookmarks can be removed be simply clicking the bookmarked button a second time.
+- **Bookmarking**: Bookmarks allow users to store recipes to access later.
+Bookmarks can be removed by clicking the bookmarked again.

 ## JavaScript concepts and techniques used